peakflames/mogzi/README.md

 Mogzi includes a tool approval feature to provide control over file system operations.
 This setting can be configured in your `mogzi.config.json` file or overridden at runtime with a command-line argument.

+**Modes:**

+*   `readonly`: (Default) Mogzi will be prevented from performing any write operations or shell commands.
+*   `all`: Mogzi is pre-approved to perform any file system operation or shell commands without asking for confirmation. (i.e. YOLO mode)

 **Configuration:**

 To set the default tool approval mode, add the `tool_approvals` property to your `mogzi.config.json`: